SurajKande/python_packaging/README.md

 ***packages*** is a list of all Python import packages that should be included in the distribution package.
 Instead of listing each package manually, we can use find_packages() to automatically discover all packages and subpackages.
 ***classifiers*** tell the index and pip some additional metadata about your package. https://pypi.org/classifiers/.
 ***namespace_packages*** see Python - Namespace Package
+> [new and changed setup keywords](https://setuptools.readthedocs.io/en/latest/setuptools.html#new-and-changed-setup-keywords): All of them are optional; you do not have to supply them unless you need the associated setuptools feature.

 ### Classifers:
 Each project's maintainers provide PyPI with a list of "trove classifiers" to categorize each release, describing who it's for, what systems it can run on, and how mature it is.